luuply/changes/20200521/README.md

 On a school's page, save the _program_, not the _school_.
 For example, if I save the men's lacrosse page, I want to only save men's lacrosse program, not the school's entire athletic program.

+#### (BUG) Hyperlinks are broken

+When a school is saved, the link that should be added to the user's profile has no hyperlink back to the school's review page (like the links for notifications and your reviews).

 ### Hiding Reviews

 There is currently no way to hide the replies to a review or a comment after opening them, so once you open the replies, you have to refresh the page to hide those replies again.